 For a variety of possible reasons, most people tend to eat more in the winter, and especially during the holiday season.
 At the same time, we also move less.

 A study conducted in Massachusetts and published in the European Journal of Clinical Nutrition made some interesting discoveries about seasonal variations in food intake, physical activity, and body weight in an overweight population.
 Key findings included:

 - Daily caloric intake was 86 calories higher in cold months compared to spring

 - Lowest physical activity was in fall and winter

 - All seasonal changes were fairly small, but significant enough to be measurable

 Over the holidays, most people blame weight gain on the food, but it’s not just the Thanksgiving, Christmas and New Year’s celebration feasts, it’s also less activity through the whole winter that contributes to expanding waistlines.
 Outdoor exercise routines sometimes end abruptly and nothing is done to offset it.
-The usually excuse is weather (“It’s too cold” or “I can’t run / walk / cycle on snow and ice!” or “It’s dark before I’m home from work”).
+The usual excuse is weather (“It’s too cold” or “I can’t run / walk / cycle on snow and ice!” or “It’s dark before I’m home from work”).

 The drop in activity is not just from fewer formal training sessions.
 The amount of walking around you do all day long takes a dip as well, especially if you’re not tracking it.